mtangi/DCASCADEmodel/README.md

 - Script main_script_DCASCADE contains all operations necessary to run D-CASCADE on the Bega river network;
 - Script main_script_DCASCADE contains all operations necessary to run D-CASCADE on the 3S river network.
 This case study includes multiple reservoirs in the system, whose features (stored water and sediment volumes, release, flooded area, and others) are dynamically modelled.

+A detailed explanation of the model structure and functioning is documented in Tangi, M., Bizzi, S., Fryirs, K., & Castelletti, A. (2022).
+A dynamic, network scale sediment (dis)connectivity model to reconstruct historical sediment transfer and river reach sediment budgets.
+Water Resources Research, 58, e2021WR030784. https://doi.org/10.1029/2021WR030784

 ---

 INPUT DATA